TerryLee77/TerryLee77.github.io/_pages/about.md

   - /about.html
 ---

-I am currently an M.Phil. candidate in the AI Thrust at [The Hong Kong University of Science and Technology (Guangzhou)](https://hkust-gz.edu.cn/academics/four-hubs/information-hub/artificial-intelligence), supervised by [Prof. Hui Xiong](https://scholar.google.com/citations?user=cVDF1tkAAAAJ&hl=zh-CN&oi=ao) and [Prof. Sihong Xie](https://sihongxie.github.io/).
+I am currently an M.Phil. candidate in the AI Thrust at [The Hong Kong University of Science and Technology (Guangzhou)](https://hkust-gz.edu.cn/academics/four-hubs/information-hub/artificial-intelligence), supervised by [Prof. Hui Xiong](https://scholar.google.com/citations?user=cVDF1tkAAAAJ&hl=zh-CN&oi=ao), an IEEE and AAAS Fellow and [Prof. Sihong Xie](https://sihongxie.github.io/).
 Additionally, I collaborate closely with with [Dr. Yongqiang Chen](https://lfhase.win/) at [CMU-CLeaR group](https://www.cmu.edu/dietrich/causality/).
 I hold a Bachelor's degree in Statistics from the School of Mathematics at [Sun Yat-Sen University](https://math.sysu.edu.cn/).

-My research focuses on utilizing data mining from a **causal view** to uncover the mechanisms underlying complex real-world phenomena.
+My current research focuses on utilizing **Data Mining** from a causal view to uncover the mechanisms underlying complex real-world phenomena.
+And also, I'm interested in **Large Language Models**, and **AI+X** applications.

 <span style="color: red;">I am seeking a Ph.D. opportunity beginning in Fall 2025.</span>  If my research interests align with yours, I would be grateful for the opportunity to discuss the possibility of working together as an advisee.
 Please feel free to reach out if you would be open to an interview or further conversation.